ArenaHernandez/pet_store/README.md

 # Testing a Pet Store using Pytest

 ## Introduction
-This repository was originally cloned from [automationExamples/pytest-api-example](https://github.com/automationExamples/pytest-api-example) as part of my submission for a IVR Test Analyst role at Digital Technology Solutions.
-Below are detailed step-by-step instructions to test the Pet Store API.
-Additionally, findings and observations for the assigned tasks are itemized on the Summary section of this README file.
+This repository contains the code generated for the code interview tasks submitted for the IVR Test Analyst role for Digital Technology Solutions' customer Ally Financial.
+It was initially cloned from [automationExamples/pytest-api-example](https://github.com/automationExamples/pytest-api-example).
+Detailed step-by-step instructions for testing the Pet Store API are provided, along with findings and observations for the assigned tasks in the Summary section of this README file.